|

 atmosphere of Hudson Valley, rural Dutch area of NY.
 Rose from humble

-beginnings by getting along with everyone.
+beginnings by getting along with everyone. b) Steeped in

 Middle States political culture, long accustomed to competition,

-organization, & compromise.
+organization, & compromise. c) Deep down,

 an old Jeffersonian, believing that rural life was best, that economic